jacobmakarsky/pepe/docs/op-stack/src/docs/understand/explainer.md

 :::

-We can enable these two features first by introducing a permissionless proof system to the Optimism bridge contracts.
+We can enable these two features first by introducing a permissionless proof system to the Pepe bridge contracts.
 With the modular proof design introduced in Bedrock, proofs may come in the form of fault proofs or validity proofs (e.g. zero knowledge proofs).
 However, until validity proofs are productionized, we assume withdrawals will use a fault proof system.

 In the envisioned fault proof system, anyone can submit a withdrawal claim, and these withdrawal claims can be submitted at any time.
 Submitting withdrawal claims can be permissionless when claims come with bonds attached to them, as these bonds act as collateral if the claim is proven to be invalid.
 If a challenger successfully challenges the claim, the bond is paid out to the challenger for their participation in securing the system, thereby preventing spam even within this permissionless system.
 Additionally, there is no need to submit them at a regular interval because the fault proof game can efficiently prove the entire history of the chain since genesis.